raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 What type of power supply are you using for your Raspberry Pi?

-Leave your answers in the comments below.
+Leave your answers in the comments section below.

-Answer these questions in the comments section below.